preservim/vim-thematic/README.markdown

 _thematic_ supports fullscreen capabilities for GUI-based Vim, including changing the fullscreen background to match the text background.

+### Disabling fullscreen

-By design, once enabled, _thematic_ won't disable fullscreen, as it erodes the user experience.
-You can still disable manually per the command:
+By design, once enabled, _thematic_ won't disable fullscreen, as it can erode the user experience.
+You can still disable manually per the
+command:

 ```
 :set nofullscreen